fireproofsocks/dotenvy/docs/reference/dotenv-file-format.md

 ## Values

 Values are to the right of the equals sign.
 They may be quoted.
-Using single quotes will prevent variables from being interpolated.
+Using single quotes will prevent variables from being interpolated and any command substitution will not be executed.

     SIMPLE=xyz123
     INTERPOLATED="Multiple\nLines and variable substitution: ${SIMPLE}"